 “Today Canada’s model is unique in the world,” says Daniel-Robert Gooch, president of the Canadian Airports Council.
 “We were ahead of the curve.
-The combination of private expertise with community-based boards is admired by jurisdictions around the globe.”
+The combination of private expertise with not-for-profit, community-based boards is admired by jurisdictions around the globe.”

-Airports have never looked back, and for good reason.
+The airport system has never looked back, and for good reason.
 The benefits have been extensive.

 “The current airport authority model has served Canadian air travellers very well over the past 25 years”, notes Halifax International Airport Authority President & CEO Joyce Carter.
 “Halifax Stanfield, for example, has seen infrastructure investments of over $550 million in the past decade, under the watchful eye of our locally-appointed Board of Directors, all directed toward increasing the airport’s economic and social contributions to our region.”